OCTAVE OF CHRISTMAS (Cycles ABC)

-The petition in this psalm is not just for God's blessings and the salvation for Israel but also that He reveals His saving plans to be revealed to all peoples across the earth (verses 2-3).
-The psalms prays for all nations to be guided by God (verse 4) so that all humanity might join in praising of God (verses 5-6), and knowing His awesome works that all nations might give God their reverence and be fearful of offending Him.
+The petition in this psalm is not only for God's blessings and the salvation of Israel.
+The psalm also petitions God to reveal His saving plans to all peoples across the earth (verses 2-3).
+The hoped-for result is that all humanity might join in praising God (verses 5-6), and knowing His awesome works so that all nations might give God their reverence and fear offending Him by their sins.

 The Second Reading Galatians 4:4-7 ~ We are the Heirs of